What does the Bible say about reincarnation: definition, what the early church taught, was it removed from the Bible, & the danger of believing it

-Reincarnation, the belief in the transmigration of a human soul to another entity at death is taught by some Eastern religions like Hinduism.
-Reincarnation is not found in the Bible and is contrary to the biblical concept of resurrection at the judgment.
+Reincarnation, the belief in the transmigration of a human soul to another entity at death, is taught by some Eastern religions like Hinduism.
+Reincarnation is not found in the Bible, nor was it ever removed from the Bible.
+Reincarnation is opposed to the biblical concept of resurrection at the judgment.

-In this post, I aim to define reincarnation, discuss the major religions that each reincarnation, explore what the Bible teaches, and reveal a major spiritual danger in believing in reincarnation.
+In this overview, I aim to define reincarnation, discuss the major religions that each reincarnation, explore what the Bible teaches, and reveal a major spiritual danger in believing in reincarnation.

 Reincarnation Defined